Posts tagged ‘ssh’

 Here are my instructions on how to get VNC in KDE 3.5+ working through an SSH tunnel.
 It’s easier than you might think.

-To start all you need is 2 or 3 linux machines with OpenSSH installed.
-Most distros come with it (altho I know Ubuntu does not).
+To start all you need is 2 or 3 Linux machines with OpenSSH installed.
+Most distros come with it (although I know Ubuntu does not).

 NOTE: All my machines run Slackware 12.0 or higher.